matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 :::

-The address of the paymaster as well as the required input should be provided in the `getOverrides` method.
+The `getOverrides` method returns an empty object when users decide to pay with ether but, when users selects the ERC20 option, it should return the paymaster address and all the information required by it.
+This is how to do it:

-1. We need to retrieve the address of the testnet paymaster:
+1. Retrieve the address of the testnet paymaster from the zkSycn provider:

 ```javascript
 async getOverrides() {